x-board/x-board-protocol/docs/list-pins-capabilities.md

 and drops us back to `01`.
 The second drops out of that as well.
 The third signifies the end of the answer.

 For data, it works slightly different.
-If using `EF` to step in leaves you in the "data part" of the call, the next thing in the message is a single byte containing the number of bytes of data this call takes.
-This could have been left out, but it prevents a problem with forwards compatibility.
-It can also help if we later decide to support variable length data and helps debugging.
+When you step into the data part of an operation, you do so with the sequence of `DF EF` instead of just `EF`.
+The next thing in the message is a single byte containing the number of bytes of data this call takes.
+All of this is done with the question of forwards compatibility in mind; this way, the client does not have to know about details of the protocol that may be added after the client was created.
 Next, there are twice that many bytes.
 These are pairs of bytes, each representing a byte of the data part.
 The first byte is the minimum value for that byte, the second is the maximum value.
 After that, you drop out of the data part and back to the command automatically.
 This way a range of valid values is defined.
 If multiple ranges are valid, you can immediately enter the range *again* to define the next range.